Free Microsoft AB-730 Exam Actual Questions & Explanations

 • Practice Test: realistic items, timed and untimed modes, progress tracking, and detailed review.

-• Focused coverage: aligned to generative AI fundamentals, prompt management, and content analysis so you study what matters most.
+• Focused coverage: aligned to Understand Generative AI Fundamentals, Manage Prompts and Conversations by Using AI, and Draft and Analyze Business Content by Using AI, so you study what matters most.

 Visit the exam page to download the PDF, Online Practice Test, or get a Bundle Discount offer for both formats: AI Business Professional.